UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "development assistance" OR "development aid"
-  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "BRICS" OR "poor countr*" OR "equality" OR "inequalit*" OR "equity" OR "inequity" OR "egalitar*" OR "disparit*" OR "representation" OR "discrimination" OR "criminaliz*" OR "criminalis" OR "marginali*" OR "otherness" OR "othering" OR "stereotypes"
-  OR "human rights" OR "political rights" OR "civil right$" OR "voting right$" OR "sexual rights" OR "land rights" OR "land tenure" OR "constitutional right$" OR "social right$" OR "right to religion" OR "religious freedom$"
+  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "BRICS" OR "poor countr*" OR "equality" OR "inequalit*" OR "equity" OR "inequity" OR "egalitar*" OR "disparit*" OR "criminaliz*" OR "criminalis" OR "marginali*" OR "otherness" OR "othering" OR "stereotypes" OR "human rights" OR "political rights" OR "civil right$" OR "voting right$" OR "sexual rights" OR "land rights" OR "land tenure" OR "constitutional right$" OR "social right$" OR "right to religion" OR "religious freedom$"
   OR (("rights") NEAR/3 ("child" OR "children*" OR "elderly" OR "tribal" OR "worker$" OR "elector*" OR "disabled" OR "disabilit*" OR "religious"))
   OR "justice" OR "injustice" OR "oppression"